tldr-pages/tldr/contributing-guides/style-guide.md

 - On the `More information` link line, we prefer linking to the author's provided documentation of the command line reference or the man page.
 When not available, use <https://manned.org> as the default fallback for all platforms (except `osx` and some BSD platforms).
 Alternatively, you can link to the author's website or a tutorial page if the command doesn't have a documentation page.

-- For `osx`: Apple distributes the builtin man pages [in Xcode](https://developer.apple.com/documentation/os/reading_unix_manual_pages).
-For commands documented there, we recommend the use of https://keith.github.io/xcode-man-pages/, an HTML export of all Apple's man pages that are bundled with Xcode.
+- For `osx`: Apple distributes the built-in man pages [in Xcode](https://developer.apple.com/documentation/os/reading_unix_manual_pages).
+For commands documented there, we recommend using https://keith.github.io/xcode-man-pages/, an HTML export of all Apple's man pages bundled with Xcode.

 - **All links must be enclosed inside angular brackets (`<` and `>`) for proper rendering in clients.**